lbwang95/FSSP/models/README.md

-Please download from huggingface the model:
+Please download the model from https://drive.google.com/file/d/1YV9DX5loU9guqHMEPU_ZtDT-SXSNIHnc/view?usp=sharing

+and extract it here.

+It is originally from hugging face:

 https://huggingface.co/sentence-transformers/paraphrase-multilingual-mpnet-base-v2

-Make a directory called ./paraphrase-multilingual-mpnet-base-v2-local and put all files into this folder, such as model.safetensors